yazgazan/yparser/Readme.md

 YParser
 =======

-YParser is an LL parser implemented in coffee-script.
+YParser is a LL parser implemented in coffee-script.

-No documentation for now, see tests to see how to use it (the two last tests in particular).
+No documentation for now, look at the tests to see how to use it (the two last tests in particular).